Breast Cancer Radiation Therapy

 With IMRT, treatment planning is accomplished with a quick CT scan of the breast region.
 A three-dimensional plan is then constructed by the radiation oncologist and dosimetrist that precisely contours the radiation dose to treat the breast and avoid normal structures such as the lung and heart.

-This technology represents an improvement over conventional radiation therapy in that the planning and delivery of treatment is more rapid, and the dose distribution is more uniform, resulting in less skin and soft tissue reactions.
+This technology represents an improvement over conventional radiation therapy in that the planning and delivery of treatment is faster, and the dose distribution is more uniform, resulting in less skin and soft tissue reactions.